cyberg3cko/sith/README.md

+# Strategic Intelligence for Threat Hunting (SITH)

-# Intelligence-Led Adversarial Threat Modelling with VECTR
+## Intelligence-Led Adversarial Threat Modelling with VECTR

 More and more organisations are beginning to realise the value of ATT&CK.
 But how can you bring your teams together to help develop and nurture an operational  framework which consistently yields results?